jstachio/jstachio/README.md

 }
 ```

-You can conditinally select on the enum like a pattern match:
+You can conditionally select on the enum like a pattern match:

 ```hbs
 {{#light.RED}}